 The primary purpose of program review is to improve the program by thoroughly and candidly evaluating:

+Response to action plan/previous recommendations

-The mission and goals of the program and their relation to the mission and strategic priorities of the institution,
+Program mission and goals and their relation to the mission and strategic priorities of the institution,

-the curriculum through which program mission and goals are pursued,
+Status of the curriculum, including changes in the discipline,

-the assessment of student learning outcomes, program revisions based upon those outcomes, and plans for future assessment activities,
+Level of involvement in the assessment of student learning outcomes and plans for future assessment activities, and program improvement based on assessment results,

-the range and quality of research activities, emphasizing those involving students,
+Range and quality of research and creative activities,

-the quality and diversity of faculty and staff and their contributions to program mission and goals,
+Quantity, quality, and diversity of faculty and staff,

-the quality of entering students (for graduate programs and others with restricted enrollment),

-libraries and other educational resources,
+Activities related to student success including advising, retention, and graduation rates,

-physical facilities, and
+Condition of physical facilities, and

-service and contributions to the community.
+Involvement in outreach and service to the community.

 These reviews provide an opportunity for faculty to highlight program strengths and achievements, to identify needed improvements, and to address these needs through long-range plans that will endure through short-term administrative changes or budget crises.
 Program reviews are integral to planning, resource allocation, and other decision-making within the university.
 Regular program reviews also allow the university to account publicly for its use of public resources and to develop support among its various constituencies.

-At California State University, Fresno, the Dean of the Division of Graduate Studies, or designee, serves as the review officer for graduate programs and the Dean of Undergraduate Studies, or designee, as the review officer for undergraduate programs.
+At California State University, Fresno, the Dean of the Division of Research and Graduate Studies, or designee, serves as the review officer for graduate programs and the Dean of Undergraduate Studies, or designee, as the review officer for undergraduate programs.

-220-1

-(Revised 10/19/06)

 220

 In order to allow for reflection and input, the program review process is long and involved.
 The department prepares a self-study for each program under review.
 A review panel examines the self-study, visits the program, and prepares a report.
 The department and dean are afforded the opportunity to comment on the review panel’s report.
 The report and comments are forwarded to the appropriate university-level committee for review.
 After receiving committee recommendations, the department writes a plan that describes actions to be taken in response to recommendations coming out of the reviews.
 An action plan meeting is held in which the department, dean, and central administration agree upon priorities and resources for a final action plan.

-Appendix A provides a timeline for completion of program review activities, in the form of a checklist summarizing the responsibilities of the various participating parties.All changes made in the procedures & guidelines for program review must be done in consultation with the appropriate program review committee (Undergraduate Program Review Subcommittee or University Graduate Committee) and the revised procedures & guidelines must be sent to the Academic Senate Executive Committee for review (though their formal approval is not required).
+Refer to "PROGRAM REVIEW: Procedures & Guidelines for Review of Academic Programs" for further details.
+All changes made in the procedures & guidelines for program review must be done in consultation with the appropriate program review committee (Undergraduate Program Review Subcommittee or University Graduate Committee) and the revised procedures & guidelines must be sent to the Academic Senate Executive Committee for review (though their formal approval is not required).

-Initial Steps

-In September of the academic year before the review is due, the review officer will notify the chair of the academic department and the appropriate dean that a review has been scheduled.
-By that October, the chair of the academic department will notify the review officer and the appropriate dean of the name of the coordinator of the self-study.
-In November, the review officer(s) will schedule an orientation session for school or college deans, department chairs, self-study coordinators, and, if desired, additional department faculty, for all departments participating in a self-study.

 The Self Study